NVIDIA/TensorRT-LLM/docs/source/advanced/executor.md

 The `Request` class is used to define properties of the request, such as the input token ids and the maximum number of tokens to generate.
 The `streaming` parameter can be used to indicate if the request should generate a response for each new generated tokens (`streaming = true`) or only after all tokens have been generated (`streaming = false`).
 Other mandatory parameters of the request include the sampling configuration (defined by the `SamplingConfig` class) which contains parameters controlling the decoding process and the output configuration (defined by the `OutputConfig` class) which controls what information should be included in the `Result` for a particular response.

-Optional parameters can also be provided when constructing a request such as a list of bad words, a list of stop words, a client id, or configurations objects for prompt tuning, LoRA, or speculative decoding for example.
+Optional parameters can also be provided when constructing a request such as a list of bad words, a list of stop words, a client id, or configurations objects for prompt tuning, LoRA, or speculative decoding, or a number of sequences to generate for example.

 ### The Response Class